vickywane/digitaloceanspaces-upload-api/doc/article.md

 Going through the CreateUser mutation in the code snippet above, you would observe two things about the user rows inserted;

-*   Each row inserted is given a unique UUID formatted as a string
+*   Each row inserted is given a unique UUID formatted as a string.
-*   Each row is given a placeholder image to be used until an actual profile image uploaded by the user
+*   Each row is given a placeholder image to be used until an actual profile image uploaded by the user.

 To test the resolver above from your browser, navigate to `http://localhost:8080` to access the GraphQL playground built-in to your GraphQL API.
 Paste the GraphQL Mutation below into the playground editor to insert a new user record using the CreateUser mutation.